elliottmorris/R-for-political-data/README.md

 ### A Guide to Analyzing Political Data in R

 I am preparing [a guide](https://www.thecrosstab.com/project/r-politics-guide/) on how to analyze and visualize political data in R, which compiles much of the work here into a longer, more cohesive format.
 It is not quite long enough to be a book, but will (in the end) be fairly comprehensive.
 The materials for this text can be found in the `/guide/` subdirectory.
+This is tangential to the original purpose of this repository and may eventually get its own home.

 ### Housekeeping